nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

 //-------------------------------
 // K & Pi track+PID efficiencies
 //-------------------------------
-+ RewTrkPiK.hpp:
+// +RewTrkPiK.hpp
-// RewTrkPiK.hpp - functions with corrections for the efficiency of
+// RewTrkPiK() and RewTrk_K() functions for correction of
-// Kaon/Pion reconstruction,including PID, for the MC events

-+ trk_eff_sel.cc:
+// reconstruction efficiency, including PID, kaons and pions.
-// Pictures for presentation/memo
+// This is for Monte Carlo events.

+// +trk_eff_sel.cc
-// Study of the track reconstruction efficiency for pi and K
+// Study of the efficiency of reconstruction of pion and kaon tracks.

-+trk_eff_fit.cc:
+// Pictures for event selection.

+// +trk_eff_fit.cc
-// The reconstruction efficiency (data and MC)
+// * The reconstruction efficiency (data and MC) and their ratio
-// and their ratio (data/MC) for pions and kaons.
+//   (data/MC) for pions and kaons.
 //   Get corrections as function of P_t and Z.
 //
-// Kolmogorov–Smirnov  && Chi2 probability tests to
+// * Kolmogorov–Smirnov && Chi2 probability tests to compare the
-// compare the ratios for K+ and K- (pi+ and pi-)
+//   ratios for K+ and K- (pi+ and pi-)

 +trk_eff_spl.py:
 # [1] Smoothing splines:
 #     https://docs.scipy.org/doc/scipy/tutorial/
 #     interpolate/smoothing_splines.html

-+ git trk_eff_wts.cc:
+// + trk_eff_wts.cc
-// trk_eff_wts.cc - plot weights for K+K- and pi+ pi- pairs:
+// plot weights for K+K- and pi+ pi- pairs:
-// -> wts_KK_${date}.pdf; wts_PiPi_${date}.pdf;
+// -> wts_{KK|PiPi}_{YEAR}.pdf

 //-----------------------------------------
 // eta->2gamma reconstruction efficiencies